RosettaCommons/documentation/application_documentation/structure_prediction/relax.md

    -relax:thorough           Do a preset, large cycle number (15) fast relax

    Advanced Options:
-   -relax:script <file>      Do custom script relax (you can supply a custom script file)
+   -relax:script <file>      Do custom script relax (you can supply a custom script file or a filename from database)
      -relax:jump_move false    Set all jumps to unmovable during minimization.
      -relax:bb_move false      Set all backbone torsion angles to unmovable during minimization.
      -relax:chi_move false     Set all chi torsion angles to unmovable during minimization.